 And we quickly learn it isn’t La Paz, either.
 What a difference a mile in altitude can make.

 From the main plaza of Coroico to a narrow dirt road featuring hundred feet drops at the side, it is a distance of exactly two blocks, meaning you go from civilization to the jungle within the snap of a finger.
 Needless to say, this is not our choice, as this is the only road to take us to the Viejo Molino, the Old Mill, our hotel.

-Then there is the weather: what a difference a mile makes.
+Then there is the weather: again, what a difference a mile makes.
 Here the weather is actually hot, something you never experience completely with La Paz’s mild climate.
-Eventually I will leave Coroico with a sunburn.
+Eventually, I will leave Coroico with a sunburn.
 The Viejo Molino looks like it was built in the middle of a jungle clearing.
-You can picture day laborers hacking away at the vegetation and elaborately clearing trees and bushes over two acres and voila… time to put a hotel down.
+You can picture day laborers hacking away at the vegetation and elaborately clearing trees and bushes over two acres and voila…time to put a hotel down.

 Unfortunately, I quickly become a buffet table for the insects in these parts.
-Bugs dig their entire heads into my skin so that I look like a junky inundated with track marks instead of insect bites.
+Bugs dig their entire heads into my skin, so that I look like a junkie inundated with track marks instead of insect bites.
 There are two other expat families with little kids sharing the pool with us, and we meet for dinner later in town.

 Before dinner, we hang around the plaza a little, and all eyes are on our kids, who – right – are wearing Spiderman and Wolverine costumes.
 Some of the bigger kids simply need to walk up and touch these white kids, which they probably see as often as we see lunar eclipses in the west, small tourist town or not.